Various Android pictures on a wall at Google CES 2023 booth

 While “budget” used to be a bad word in the Android world, the days of awful, cheap Android phones are mostly behind us.
 There are plenty of great budget Android phones available on the market today, and many of them go for under $200.
 The best of the bunch is the Moto G Play (2023).

-With this latest model of the popular Motorola brand, you’ll get a 6.5-inch, 90Hz, 720p screen.
-It’s not the bleeding edge, but this is a fantastic display for the price.
-It does suffer a little in direct sunlight, but with budget phones, you generally have to accept little downgrades like this.
+With this latest model of the popular Motorola brand, you'll get a 6.5-inch, 90Hz, 720p screen.
+It's not the bleeding edge, but this is a fantastic display for the price.
+It does suffer a little in direct sunlight, but with budget phones, you generally have to accept slight downgrades like that.

 The 2023 Moto G Play has a MediaTek Helio G37 processor and 3GB of RAM.
 This is great for most light tasks, such as looking at photos, apps, and social media.
 If you’re looking for a gaming phone, though, you’ll need to raise your budget.